 I begin the paintings by applying a thick layer of gesso with a silicon wedge, which creates a lot of the texture and depth in the paintings.
 The background and most of the canvas is then painted in oil with sponges.
 The finer details are completed with paint brushes.

-I am currently represented by Park Gallery, Cheltenham.
+I am currently represented by Montpellier Gallery, Stratford-Upon-Avon.